JamalArsh/TODO_LYXUX/README.md

 make sure mongodb server running on local server at mongodb://localhost:27017/

 ## to run the project

-* clone the project
+- clone the project
-* run npm install from terminal
+- run npm install from terminal
-* run npm start from terminal
+- run npm run dev from terminal to start back end
+- open index.html from To-Do-List folder in Liver Server